Cunt Toward Enemy

 Rubicon could make a very mean, very reasonable bomb from household parts by age ten.
 They flocked to his fingers like doves.

 Money in the blood.
-Studied at all schools.
-Studied at none.
-Took his exams in the warzone.
-Flying colors, flying viscera.
-Arms, dealt like hands.
-Bombs flowed up the Nile.
+Took his final exams at the atrocity.
+Flying colors, red mist to the troposphere.
+Arms dealt like hands.
 You know idiot savants?
 Imagine that, but really smart, with no downsides.
 His car bombs purr like a luxury sedan.
-Magazine spread, listicle, hottest heirs under 30, until he burnt up.
+Magazine spread, the blond bombshell.
+Hottest heirs under 30.
+He burnt up.

 *